 Tag archive: MFA

-Multi-Factor Authentication (MFA) will be introduced during February 2022 for external persons who collaborate with the University of Oulu or Oamk using our Microsoft 365 environment.
-This applies e.g. to people who have been invited to join our Teams or who have access to a shared content, such as files, on Oulu University or Oamk […]» MFA with a guest user account
+Multi-Factor Authentication (MFA) is in use for people from other organisations, who collaborate with the University of Oulu or Oamk using our Microsoft 365 environment.
+This applies e.g. to people who have been invited to join our Teams or who have access to a shared content, such as files, on Oulu University or Oamk OneDrive […]» MFA with a guest user account

 2-Factor/Multi-Factor Authentication (MFA) prevents unauthorized access to you account.
 In practice, MFA means you need to verify your login attempt on another device: Typically it is done with a mobile phone, that is connected to the user profile.
 Another example for verification is a separate key code list; this was a common way for online […]» 2-factor/multi-factor authentication (2FA, MFA) protects your account from unauthorized access